cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/dxd-workflow.md

 1. Create the references to data you want to move with the data experience in the **Data Experience Releases** table.
 1. Package the data experience in PowerShell with CinchyDXD.
 1. Upload the package to a version control system for further development work.
-1. When finished, use CinchyDXD to install the package on the destination environment.
+1. When finished, use CinchyDXD to install the package on the upper environment.

-### Example stepped workflow

-The example

 ```mermaid
 flowchart LR